Chillyzz/Ontology-and-knowledge-base-construction/Operators/Geometry_operator.md

 8. Excenter of triangle : center of one of the excircles.
    Excenter of triangle : (Triangle, Point) -> Point

-9. circumcenter of triangle : the point of intersection of the perpendicular bisectors of the sides of the triangle. circumcenter of triangle : (Triangle) -> Point
+9. Circumcenter of Triangle : the point of intersection of the perpendicular bisectors of the sides of the triangle.
+   Circumcenter of Triangle : (Triangle) -> Point

 # Translation, Rotation, Symmetry, and Central Symmetry 平移，旋转，对称，中心对称
 1. Translation : to move every point of a figure the same distance in the same direction(Determined by a Vector).